APPENDICES

 Eva Semere died near Breaux Bridge, St. Martin Parish, at age 8 months in August 1863.
 The priest who recorded the girl's burial did not give her parents' names.

-Volisi Semere married Resida Landry, place and date unrecorded, and settled near Breaux Bridge by the late 1860s.
+Volisi Semere married Resida Landry, place and date unrecorded.
+Daughter Olympe was born near Breaux Bridge in April 1869.

 Marie Semer married Eugène Meraud at the Breaux Bridge church in June 1868.
-The priest who recorded the marriage did not give the couple's parents' names.
+The priest who recorded the marriage, true to form, did not give the couple's parents' names.

 Valéry or Vainie Semere married Charlotte Henry probably in the early 1870s, place unrecorded.
 Their son Joseph was born near Arnaudville, St. Landry Parish, in March 1872, and Athamas near Breaux Bridge, St. Martin Parish, in January 1873.